JustinPinner/EccentricEngine/README.md

 But in the meantime, and in the absence of any useful docs, here's my work-in-progress [astrowars](https://github.com/JustinPinner/astrowars) example of how the engine can be (ab)used.

+There's also a fledgling [EccentricEngineDemos repo here](https://github.com/JustinPinner/EccentricEngineDemos) to which I'll add other demos as I make them.

 ## Versions

 1.0.3